‘Boy Meets World’ Star Maitland Ward Shakes Her Booty In Tight Leggings & Crop Top

 Maitland Ward is shaking her booty on Instagram.
-The former Boy Meets World star likely stunned her nearly 800,000 social media followers this week when she posted a video of herself busting a move in her bathroom to her story.
+The former Boy Meets World star likely stunned her nearly 800,000 social media followers this week when she posted videos of herself busting a move in her bathroom to her story.

 In the videos, Maitland is seen wearing a light purple crop top with no sleeves.
-The skimpy shirt flaunted Ward’s toned arms, and flashed her black bra underneath.
+The skimpy shirt flaunted Ward’s toned arms and flashed her black bra underneath.
 She also showcased her flat tummy, impressive abs, curvy hips, and long legs in a pair of dark pink skintight leggings.

-Maitland wore her long, red hair pulled back into a casual bun behind her head and donned a minimal makeup look, which included defined eyebrows, long lashes, bright eyes, pink blush on her cheeks, a shimmering highlighter on her face, and a light pink color on her lips.
+Maitland wore her long, red hair pulled back into a casual bun behind her head and wore a minimal makeup look, which included defined eyebrows, long lashes, bright eyes, pink blush on her cheeks, a shimmering highlighter on her face, and a light pink color on her lips.

 The actress also wore a pair of black rimmed eyeglasses and rocked some red polish on her fingernails as she held up her phone to film herself in the mirror.
 The phone case featured pumpkin spice lattes and leaves while giving off a major autumn vibe.